-In this guide you'll learn how to write expressions in Mapbox GL JS to style custom data based on a data property and by zoom level.
+In this tutorial you'll learn how to write expressions in Mapbox GL JS to style custom data based on a data property and by zoom level.

 A property expression is any expression defined using a reference to feature property data.
 Property expressions allow the appearance of a feature to change with its properties.
 They can be used to visually differentiate types of features within the same layer or create data visualizations.

-There are countless ways to apply property expressions to your application, including:
+There are several ways to apply property expressions to your application, including:

 Mapbox GL JS expressions uses a Lisp-like syntax, represented using JSON arrays.
 Expressions follow this format: